-On the other hand, the quarterly economic report issued by the Economic Development Board in Bahrain revealed the growth of the real estate sector by 4.5 percent during the first quarter of 2017, pointing out that the real estate sector in Bahrain contributes with more than 1.7 billion dollars to the economy.
+On the other hand, the quarterly economic report issued by the Economic Development Board in Bahrain revealed the growth of the real estate sector by 4.5 percent during the first quarter of 2017, pointing out that selling and buying properties in the Bahraini Kingdom contributes with more than 1.7 billion dollars to the economy.

 The report also indicated that real estate transactions in Bahrain increased by 15.2 percent during the first quarter of this year to a total value of 770 million dollars, an increase of 8.1 percent when compared to the same period last year.

 Below we present you with the factors that contributed to the boom in real estate in the Kingdom of Bahrain.

 1- The growth of the construction industry by 4.5% year-on-year and the influx of 11.6 million tourists in 2015 helped expand the sector and increase demand in both the residential and retail sectors, all of which boosted Bahrain’s reputation within the GCC as a safe haven for international real estate investors.